 Bright Ideas for the Home Office

 Across the spectrum of careers, modern work life is changing.
-From side hustles to full-time, work-from-home staff positions to entrepreneurship, the home office has become an essential part of our homes.
+While we adjust to the work from home lifestyle, the home office has become an essential part of our homes.
 Turning a spare bedroom or den into a home office that projects professionalism and maximizes productivity isn’t rocket science, but it isn’t as simple as swapping the daybed for a desk.
 This how-to will show you what lighting can do to help make your home office your favorite place to work.

 Define the Home Office space

 Mixing domestic life and work life can be a productivity killer.
 It’s essential for your space to be distinct and well defined, even if your home office is located within a less professional room.
 Your business and your everyday workflow should be first in mind while creating or updating your office lighting.
 What purposes will the space serve?
-Will you be meeting clients, or will you need to bring in vendors or partners for collaborative work?
 Do you need an energetic, creative atmosphere or do you want a home office that is unquestionably secure and formal?
 A corporate consultant and a freelance animator might both need lighting in their workspace, but the style of lighting fixtures they choose will be worlds apart.

 Baseline Home Office Lighting